AN/PVS-7

 The AN/PVS-7 is a single tube biocular night vision device.
 Third-generation image intensifiers are able to be installed and are standard for military night vision.
 Most newer PVS-7 intensifier tubes are auto-gated to prevent image intensifier damage if exposed to intense light.
 The goggles have a built-in infrared Illuminator for low-light situations.
 They are waterproof and charged with nitrogen to prevent internal condensation while moving between extreme temperatures.

 They were designed to replace the older AN/PVS-5 from the Vietnam War.
 Though slowly being phased out by the AN/PVS-14, the AN/PVS-7 is still being used by the United States Armed Forces with hundreds of thousands in service.

-The designation AN/PVS translates to Army/Navy Portable Visual Search, according to Joint Electronics Type Designation System guidelines.
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/PVS-7" designation represents the 7th design of an Army-Navy electronic device for portable visual detection equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.